Waruggy/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [x] Why would you use class component over function components (removing hooks from the question)?

-Class components helps make the same function written in an easier way over function components.
+Class components helps make the same function written in an easier way over function components and builds over previous components as well.

 - [x] Name three lifecycle methods and their purposes.